richarjaNTNU/richarjaNTNU/README.md

 Im a student of applied physics and mathematics at NTNU Gløshaugen, Trondheim.

-Here I uppload my course work and interesting projects that I worked on.
+Here I upload my course work and interesting projects that I worked on.